Ames Research Center: United States Geological Survey (USGS)

-In September 2016, the United States Geological Survey (USGS) announced plans to relocate its West Coast science center from nearby Menlo Park to the Ames Research Center at Moffett Field.
-The relocation is expected to take five years and will begin in 2017 with 175 of the USGS employees moving to Moffett.
-The relocation is designed to save money on the $7.5 million annual rent the USGS pays for its Menlo Park campus.
-The land in Menlo Park is owned by the General Services Administration, which is required by federal law to charge market-rate rent.
+In 2016, the United States Geological Survey (USGS) announced plans to relocate its West Coast science center from nearby Menlo Park to the Ames Research Center at Moffett Field.
+The relocation formally began with a ribbon-cutting event in July 2019.
+As of April 2024 the project was described as "wrapping up", with "full relocation ... scheduled by the end of the year."

 Education

 NASA Ames Visitor Center

 The NASA Experience exhibit at the Chabot Space and Science Center serves as the visitor center for NASA's Ames Research Center.
 The NASA Experience provides a dynamic and interactive space for the public to learn about local contributions to space exploration across the years.
 From models of spacecraft and genuine spacesuits from as early as the Mercury and Gemini missions to artifacts related to NASA's upcoming Artemis missions, the NASA Ames Visitor Center gives visitors access to over 80 years of Ames history and a look into current and future projects.
 Ames' expertise in wind tunnel testing, rover design and testing, space robotics, supercomputing, and more is on display.
 The exhibit was opened on November 12, 2021.